ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-procedure.md

     7. Review the networking type and select the uplink speed.

 11. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
-    1. For **Edge services cluster with Juniper vSRX**, **Edge services cluster with FortiGate Virtual Appliance**, and **Bring your own gateway appliance**, specify the edge services [cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance-edge#vrw-orderinginstance-edge-cluster-name), the CPU model, the RAM size, the uplink speed, and the networking type.
+    1. For **Edge gateway cluster with Juniper vSRX**, **Edge gateway cluster with FortiGate Virtual Appliance**, and **Bring your own gateway appliance**, specify the [edge gateway cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance-edge#vrw-orderinginstance-edge-cluster-name), the CPU model, the RAM size, the uplink speed, and the networking type.
-    2. For **Edge services cluster with Juniper vSRX** and **Edge services cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
+    2. For **Edge gateway cluster with Juniper vSRX** and **Edge gateway cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
     3. For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
 Confirm that you ordered the service and continue with the following steps.

 12. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
 If you want to customize the hostnames prefix individually, select **Configure hostnames individually**.